Skip to content

 Fine-Tuning With the PropertyElement

 There are two possibilities how to create a property: The value can be passed as it is, or as a PropertyElement.
-If it is passed as it is, the permissions are assumed to be prop-default, texts are assumed to be encoded as utf8, and the value won't have a comment:
+If it is passed as it is, the permissions are assumed to be open, texts are assumed to be encoded as utf8, and the value won't have a comment:

 make_text_prop(":testproperty", "first text")